 1 teaspoon fresh lemon juice

 1/4 teaspoon kirmizi biber (Turkish chili powder), or 1/4 teaspoon crushed red pepper flakes and a pinch of paprika

 1 teaspoon chopped fresh oregano

 “American and British cooks don’t know how far you can take an egg dish,” chef Yotam Ottolenghi says.
 Here, he deftly elevates it to a different realm by flavoring spinach with melted leeks and scallions, baking eggs on top, and finishing with a dollop of yogurt and a drizzle of butter spiced with a smoky Turkish chili powder known as kirmizi biber (though crushed red pepper flakes will also work).
-Serve the dish in one large skillet or two small ones.
+Serve the dish in your best cookware.
 “It’s always nice to surprise people,” he says.

 Mix yogurt, garlic, and a pinch of salt in a small bowl.
 Set aside.

 Preheat oven to 300°.
 Melt 1 tablespoon butter with oil in a large heavy skillet over medium heat.
 Add leek and scallion; reduce heat to low.
 Cook until soft, about 10 minutes.
 Add spinach and lemon juice; season with salt.
 Increase heat to medium-high; cook, turning frequently, until wilted, 4–5 minutes.

 Transfer spinach mixture to 10″ skillet, leaving any excess liquid behind.
 If using 2 smaller skillets, divide spinach mixture equally between skillets.
 Make 4 deep indentations in center of spinach in larger skillet or 2 indentations in each small skillet.
 Carefully break 1 egg into each hollow, taking care to keep yolks intact.
 Bake until egg whites are set, 10–15 minutes.